-Cover crops can enhance nitrogen cycling within the plant-soil system - Leguminous cover crops, such as cowpea, sunn hemp, soybean, and many other legume crops can "fix" significant amounts of nitrogen for use by the subsequent crop.
-This happens through a symbiotic association with the legume, and Rhizobium bacteria which convert atmospheric nitrogen into a form that the legume can use for its own growth.
-When legume cover crops are killed or incorporated, soil microorganisms decompose the residue, in a process called mineralisation.
-The nitrogen cover crop residue is converted by soil microbes into a nitrate form that subsequent plants can use.
-Nitrogen in the above ground biomass of the cover crops varies considerably between species, but legumes generally contribute anywhere from 60-300kg of nitrogen per hectare.
+Cover crops can enhance nitrogen cycling within the plant-soil system - Leguminous cover crops, such as cowpea, soybean, and many other legume crops can "fix" significant amounts of nitrogen for use by the subsequent crop.
+This happens through a symbiotic association with the legume, Rhizobium bacteria convert atmospheric nitrogen into a form that the legume can use for its own growth.
+When legume cover crops are killed or incorporated, soil microorganisms decompose the residue, in a process called mineralization.
+The nitrogen cover crop residue is converted by soil microbes into a form (nitrate) that subsequent plants can use.
+Nitrogen in the above ground biomass of the cover crops varies considerably within species, but legumes generally contribute anywhere from 60-300kg of nitrogen per hectare.
 This nitrogen is mineralized over an extended period, becoming available to subsequent crops.